Eve6061/base-split-vault-promise-checkin-public/README.md

 Before committing, check the repository for formatting, linting, or test commands.

 If tests are available, run them before opening a pull request or sharing changes.

+Avoid committing local environment files, build artifacts, or generated files unless they are intentionally part of the project.

+## Suggested Workflow

+1. Clone the repository.
+2. Create a new branch for your work.
+3. Review the existing project files.
+4. Make focused changes.